Comprehensive Whole Person Health Plan

 Care Details

-▸What Happens During the Entry Phase The Entry Phase is designed to establish clinical clarity and direction.
+What Happens During the Initial Clinical Phase The Initial Clinical Phase is designed to establish clinical clarity and therapeutic direction.
 The initial visit is not a consultation-only appointment.
 It includes both comprehensive clinical evaluation and active treatment.
-During this visit, Dr. Yang takes the time to gain a full-picture understanding of your health, including: •complete health history and overall symptom patterns •the nature and progression of current concerns •overall system regulation and immune resilience •emotional and psychological state •lifestyle factors such as sleep, diet, activity, and stress •how different systems in the body may be interacting Based on this evaluation, treatment is provided during the same visit.
+During this visit, Dr. Yang takes the time to gain a full-picture understanding of your health, including: complete health history and overall symptom patterns the nature and progression of current concerns overall system regulation and immune resilience emotional and psychological state lifestyle factors such as sleep, diet, activity, and stress interactions between different physiological systems Based on this evaluation, treatment is provided during the same visit.
 This allows Dr. Yang to observe how your system responds in real time.
-The primary therapeutic tool used during the Entry Phase is acupuncture, as it allows direct interaction with system regulation and response.
-When clinically appropriate, other methods may also be integrated, including: •customized herbal assessment •moxibustion •ear acupuncture •Gua Sha or cupping therapy •additional supportive techniques Methods are selected based on your current system needs, not as a fixed or predetermined protocol.
-The purpose of the Entry Phase is to understand: •how your system responds under correction •the general depth and complexity of imbalance •whether structured, system-level healing is appropriate This phase establishes direction, but it does not yet represent full system activation.
+The primary therapeutic modality used during this phase is acupuncture, as it allows direct interaction with system regulation and response.
+When clinically appropriate, additional methods may be integrated, including: customized herbal assessment moxibustion ear acupuncture Gua Sha or cupping therapy other supportive techniques Methods are selected based on current system needs, not as part of a fixed or predetermined protocol.
+The purpose of the Initial Clinical Phase is to understand: how your system responds to therapeutic correction the overall depth and complexity of imbalance whether structured, system-level healing is appropriate This phase establishes clinical direction, but does not yet represent full system activation.

-▸ What Phase 2 Focuses On Phase 2 builds upon the clarity established during the Entry Phase.
+What the Regulation Phase Focuses On The Regulation Phase builds upon the clinical clarity and therapeutic direction established during the Initial Clinical Phase.
 At this stage, Dr. Yang guides the system along the identified direction and supports it with sufficient consistency to allow meaningful response, reorganization, and stabilization.
-For long-standing or complex conditions, this phase allows the body to move out of compensation and begin restoring more stable internal regulation.
-During Phase 2, care is directed toward: • correcting system-level imbalance • restoring regulatory coherence • reducing internal compensation and resistance • observing how the system begins to stabilize under consistent support This phase represents the true initiation of active, system-level healing.
+For long-standing or complex conditions, this phase allows the body to move out of compensatory patterns and begin restoring more stable internal regulation.
+During the Regulation Phase, care is directed toward: correcting system-level imbalance restoring regulatory coherence reducing internal compensation and resistance observing how the system stabilizes under consistent support This phase represents the initiation of active, system-level healing.
 Progress is guided by how the system responds over time, rather than by a fixed visit schedule or external timeline.
-At times, the system may require more integration between visits before additional clinical sessions are appropriate.
+At times, the system may require additional integration between visits before further clinical sessions are appropriate.

-▸ What Comprehensive Care Means in This Clinic (Applicable to Phase 2 and Phase 3) Comprehensive care in this clinic is not defined by a checklist of services or a standardized treatment protocol.
+What Comprehensive Care Means in This Clinic (Applicable during active, system-level care) Comprehensive care in this clinic is not defined by a checklist of services or a standardized treatment protocol.
 It is defined by ongoing clinical responsibility and continuous system-level assessment over time.
-Rather than following preset formulas, care evolves based on: • how the system responds at each stage • how regulation changes over time • what the body is ready to receive and integrate Depending on individual condition, stage, and response, care may involve a combination of the following: System-Level Regulation Acupuncture and related methods are applied as regulatory tools, not symptom-focused techniques.
-The clinical focus may shift over time to support communication between systems, balance, and long-term stability.
+Rather than following preset formulas, care evolves based on: how the system responds at each stage how regulation changes over time what the body is ready to receive and integrate Depending on individual condition, stage of care, and observed response, treatment may involve a combination of the following: System-Level Regulation Acupuncture and related methods are applied as regulatory tools, rather than symptom-focused techniques.
+Clinical focus may shift over time to support inter-system communication, balance, and long-term stability.
 Customized Herbal Support (When Clinically Indicated) Herbal medicine may be integrated based on system patterns, tolerance, stage of healing, and observed response.
 Not every individual requires herbal support.
 When used, formulas are adjusted as the system changes.
-Supportive Clinical Methods Additional techniques may be introduced to support regulation, circulation, tissue recovery, or nervous system stability —selected based on clinical need, not as routine add-ons.
+Supportive Clinical Methods Additional techniques may be introduced to support regulation, circulation, tissue recovery, or nervous system stability — selected based on clinical need, not as routine add-ons.
 Ongoing Clinical Assessment & Adjustment Care is continuously refined based on real-time system response, patterns of stabilization, and readiness for progression or consolidation.
 Comprehensive care is defined not by how many methods are used, but by when, why, and how they are applied.

-▸ How Phase 3 Supports Long-Term Restoration When the system demonstrates a clear and stable response during the Foundational healing Phase, care progresses into Phase 3.
-Phase 3 focuses on guiding the body out of long-standing distortion and system-wide chaos, and restoring it toward balance, coherence, and harmony.
+How the Restorative Phase Supports Long-Term Healing When the system demonstrates a clear and stable response during the Regulation Phase, care may progress into the Restorative Phase.
+This phase focuses on guiding the body out of long-standing distortion and system-wide disorganization, and supporting restoration toward balance, coherence, and functional harmony.
 At this stage, Dr. Yang works from a clear understanding of what a person’s most natural, stable, and healthy state looks like — much like a master sculptor who can see the final form before the work begins.
-Depending on individual needs, Phase 3 may support gradual improvements such as: •stronger overall system resilience and immune regulation •reduced systemic inflammation and internal congestion •improved organ function and internal communication •release of long-standing stagnation or compensation •symptoms becoming less frequent, less intense, or resolving •more stable and restorative sleep •improved digestion, energy, and vitality •greater emotional balance and mental clarity The pace of healing varies from person to person and is shaped by multiple factors, including age, duration of illness, and overall system resilience.
+Depending on individual needs and system readiness, this phase may support gradual improvements such as: stronger overall system resilience and immune regulation reduced systemic inflammation and internal congestion improved organ function and internal communication release of long-standing stagnation or compensatory patterns symptoms becoming less frequent, less intense, or resolving more stable and restorative sleep improved digestion, energy, and vitality greater emotional balance and mental clarity The pace of healing varies from person to person and is shaped by multiple factors, including age, duration of illness, and overall system resilience.
 Healing at this stage occurs by supporting the body’s own capacity to regulate, repair, and restore.

-▸ Maintenance & Long-Term Stability After completing comprehensive system-level care, many individuals reach a level of stability where only periodic follow-up care is needed to maintain balance, resilience, and overall system health.
-Maintenance care focuses on: • rebalancing and fine-tuning regulation • supporting immune strength and vitality • maintaining long-term system stability These sessions are not intended to evaluate new conditions or to address unresolved, complex, or evolving patterns.
-When new or significant issues arise, patients may be guided back into the appropriate clinical phase to ensure proper assessment and care.
+Maintenance & Long-Term Stability (Following completion of active care) After completing comprehensive system-level care, many individuals reach a level of stability where only periodic follow-up care is needed to maintain balance, resilience, and overall system health.
+Maintenance care focuses on: rebalancing and fine-tuning regulation supporting immune strength and vitality maintaining long-term system stability These visits are not intended to evaluate new conditions or to address unresolved, complex, or evolving patterns.
+When new or significant concerns arise, individuals may be guided back into the appropriate clinical phase to ensure proper assessment and care.